ConjurTech/slate/source/includes/api/_important_information.html.md

 // Result: 87cf67daa0c1e9b6caa1443cf5555b09cb3f8e5f
 ```

-For NEO, an `address` refers to the [RIPEMD160](https://en.wikipedia.org/wiki/RIPEMD) hash of the the user's public key.
+For NEO, an `address` refers to the [RIPEMD160](https://en.wikipedia.org/wiki/RIPEMD) hash of the the user's ECDSA public key.

 An example implemention to derive an `address` from a user's public key can be found in the
 [neon-js javascript library](https://github.com/CityOfZion/neon-js/blob/5d61c31a5d6e5e2e29095e08c70d23449810b509/src/wallet/core.js#L92).

 Please note the difference in terminology between Switcheo and neon-js.
 Switcheo's `address` is equivalent to neon-js's `scriptHash`.

+### Ethereum Addresses

+For Ethereum, an `addresses` refers to the (Keccak)[https://en.wikipedia.org/wiki/SHA-3] hash of the right-most 160-bits of the user's ECDSA public key, as specified in the Ethereum [Yellow Paper](http://gavwood.com/paper.pdf).

+Ethereum addresses are sometimes displayed with uppercase letters for verification purposes.
+When submitting addresses through the Switcheo API however, the address should always be **fully lowercased**.

 ## Amounts